tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 **Plant breeding** is the art of developing economically important plants with superior quality.

 **Animal husbandry** involves the breeding of animals.
 It aims at improving the genotypes of animals to make them more useful to the welfare of mankind.
-This emphasizes domestication and propagation of animals, under controlled conditions to enhance food production and food security.
+This emphasizes domestication and propagation of animals, under controlled conditions to enhance food production and food quality.

 Another breakthrough was the emergence of **biotechnology** as an entity of modern biology, which paved way to develop advanced healthcare products, diagnostic kits and food production to improve the quality of human life.